Aharon Feldman: Biography

-Rabbi Aharon Feldman is the son of Rabbi Joseph Feldman (died 1993), a native of Warsaw and scion of a rabbinical family.
-Rabbi Josef H. Feldman served as a rabbi in Manchester, New Hampshire in the 1930s, but left that post to assume the helm of Baltimore's Franklin Street Synagogue so his sons could attend a Hebrew day school.
+Rabbi Aharon Feldman is the son of Rabbi Josef Feldman (died 1993), a native of Warsaw and scion of a rabbinical family.
+Rabbi Josef Feldman served as a rabbi in Manchester, New Hampshire, in the 1930s, but left that post to assume the helm of Baltimore's Franklin Street Synagogue so his sons could attend a Hebrew day school.
 He was the last rabbi to formally serve as chief rabbi of Baltimore.
-Rabbi Aharon Feldman has two brothers; his elder brother, Rabbi Emanuel Feldman, was the prominent spiritual leader of Congregation Beth Jacob of Atlanta, Georgia for 40 years.
-His younger brother, Rabbi Joel Feldman, was a former dean of Talmudical Academy of Baltimore.
+Rabbi Aharon Feldman has two brothers; his elder brother, Rabbi Emanuel Feldman, was the prominent spiritual leader of Congregation Beth Jacob of in Atlanta, Georgia, for 40 years.
+His younger brother, Rabbi Joel Feldman, was a dean of Talmudical Academy of Baltimore.

-Rabbi Feldman was born and raised in Baltimore, where he attended the Talmudical Academy and Ner Yisroel, becoming a close disciple of Rosh Yeshiva, Rabbi Yitzchak Ruderman.
-Afterwards he taught in several yeshivas in New York.
-He has dual citizenship to both Israel and America, and is in line for a position as MK in the Israeli parliament in the Degal HaTorah party.
+Rabbi Feldman was born and raised in Baltimore, where he attended the Talmudical Academy and Ner Yisroel, becoming a close disciple of Rosh Yeshiva Rabbi Yitzchak Ruderman.

+He went on to study under Rabbi Yitzchak Hutner and Rabbi Aryeh Leib Malin, who had "the most profound influence" in Feldman's Talmudic studies and introduced him to the Brisker method.
+Afterwards, he taught in several yeshivas in New York.
+He has dual citizenship in both Israel and the US.

-In 1961 Rabbi Feldman and his wife Leah made aliyah with their family to Israel in order to raise their eight children in a more religious environment.
+In 1961, Rabbi Feldman and his wife Leah made aliyah with their family to Israel, intending to raise their eight children in a more religious environment.
 They lived in Bnei Brak for 12 years and relocated to Jerusalem in 1973.
-Rabbi Feldman served as one of the Rosh Yeshivas of Ohr Somayach Yeshiva for many years, and also founded Yeshiva Be'er HaTorah in Jerusalem in the early 1990s.
+Rabbi Feldman served as one of the roshei yeshiva of Ohr Somayach, Jerusalem for many years and founded Yeshiva Be'er HaTorah in Jerusalem in the early 1990s.

-In 2001 Rabbi Feldman accepted the request of Ner Yisroel to serve as its Rosh Yeshiva.
+In 2001, Rabbi Feldman accepted the request of Ner Yisroel to serve as its rosh yeshiva.
+Before returning to the United States, he consulted with Rabbis Yosef Shalom Elyashiv and with Aharon Yehuda Leib Shteinman, who both counseled him to take the position in the US.

 In 2005, he was one of 15 Jewish educators invited to an informal discussion on Jewish education in the White House's Roosevelt Room.